Victim of Financial Fraud? Call Now

 On July 16, 2019, Western International Securities consented to an AWC’s findings that its failure to supervise led to investors overpaying for mutual fund purchases.

 Western International allegedly failed to supervise its brokers’ sales recommendations of mutual funds to ensure customers received all the applicable sales charge waivers.
 Class A shares of mutual funds often offer “breakpoint” discounts, while other shares classes of mutual funds do not.
 Upon review, Western International allegedly discovered that approximately 40 customers’ accounts purchased mutual fund shares and did not have the applicable sales charge waiver applied.
-Western estimated that customers allegedly overpaid by approximately $305,000 for their mutual fund purchases.
+Western International Securities allegedly estimated that customers overpaid by approximately $305,000 for their mutual fund purchases.

 Terms of the AWC